 Everything you wanted to know about teardrop trailers

 What is a teardrop trailer?

 Teardrop trailers are a small, towable type of RV.
-They are easy to recognize thanks to their distinct shape – round on one end and tapered on the other.
+They are easy to recognize thanks to their distinct shape – round on one end and (typically) tapered on the other.
 Because these RVs are small, they are lightweight and easy to tow.
 The simplest trailers consist of a bedroom on wheels.
-Larger floorplans can have a bed, kitchen and dining area, and wet bath.
+Larger floorplans can have multiple beds, kitchen and dining area, and a bathroom.

 Take a look at some examples from the outside…

 …and here’s what’s inside